Rishabh672003/Programming-Notes/vectors.md

 vector<int> v2(5, 1) // Vector with size 5, and all elements are assigned as 1.
 ```

-to insert and remove values from the vector:
+To insert and remove values from the vector:

 ```cpp
 vector.push_back(1); // Insert Values from behind.